skgupta507/Hyperpipe/README.md

 ---

-*All content on Hyperpipe is from YouTube Music.
-Any issues with content should be reported to YouTube Music.
+*Hyperpipe does not host any content.
+All content on Hyperpipe is from YouTube Music.
 YouTube and YouTube Music are trademarks of Google LLC.
-Hyperpipe is not affiliated with YouTube and YouTube Music.*
+Hyperpipe is not affiliated with YouTube or YouTube Music.*

 [hypipe]: https://hyperpipe.surge.sh
 [piped]: https://piped.kavin.rocks